ngergs/optionable/optionable/README.md

 ```

 ## How it works
-The main `Optionable` trait is quite simple
+The main `Optionable` trait is quite simple:
 ```rust
 pub trait Optionable {
     type Optioned;